Charles Rennie Mackintosh

 Charles Rennie Mackintosh (7 June 1868 – 10 December 1928) was a Scottish architect, designer, water colourist and artist.
 His artistic approach had much in common with European Symbolism.
 His work, alongside that of his wife Margaret Macdonald, was influential on European design movements such as Art Nouveau and Secessionism and praised by great modernists such as Josef Hoffmann.
-Mackintosh was born in Glasgow and died in London.
-He is among the most important figures of Modern Style (British Art Nouveau style).
+Mackintosh was born in Glasgow, Scotland and died in London, England.
+He is among the most important figures of the Modern Style.

 Early life and education

 Charles Rennie Mackintosh was born at 70 Parson Street, Townhead, Glasgow, on 7 June 1868, the fourth of eleven children and second son of William McIntosh, a superintendent and chief clerk of the City of Glasgow Police.
 He attended Reid's Public School and the Allan Glen's Institution from 1880 to 1883.
 William's wife Margaret Mackintosh née 'Rennie' grew up in the Townhead and Dennistoun (Firpark Terrace) areas of Glasgow.